andreleite/now-automator/README.md

-# now-auto-alias
+# now-automator

-Utility to automatically create an alias for your last deployment in zeit.co/now service
+Utility to automate tasks in zeit.co/now service